vosaul/status.im/source/build_status/desktop.md

 # Build Status Desktop for Yourself!

-## Prerequisites

-You will need the following tools installed (running `make setup` is the preferred way to install prerequisites, as it will ensure you have the versions specified in the [.TOOLVERSIONS](https://github.com/status-im/status-react/blob/develop/.TOOLVERSIONS) file):

-- Clojure CLI tool `clj` https://clojure.org/guides/getting_started#_installation_on_mac_via_code_brew_code
-- Node.js
-- yarn (can be installed via `npm install -g yarn`)
-- CMake 3.1.0 or higher
-- Additional packages: `extra-cmake-modules`; Keychain access on `Linux` requires `libgnome-keyring0`.
-  - Linux: `sudo apt install extra-cmake-modules libgnome-keyring0`
-  - MacOS: `brew install kde-mac/kde/kf5-extra-cmake-modules`
-- Linux and MacOS:
-  - Qt 5.11.2 or higher.
-You'll only need macOS and QtWebEngine components installed.
-    - Linux: Qt 5.11.2 is available here: https://download.qt.io/archive/qt/5.11/5.11.2/qt-opensource-linux-x64-5.11.2.run

-## Qt setup (Linux and MacOS only)

-Set Qt's environment variables:

-- set `QT_PATH` to point to the location of Qt's distribution.
-It should not end with a slash.
-  - On MacOS and Linux: `export QT_PATH=/Users/<user_name>/Qt/5.11.2`
-- add path to qmake to `PATH` environment variable via
-  - On MacOS: `export PATH=<QT_PATH>/clang_64/bin:$PATH`
-  - On Linux: `export PATH=<QT_PATH>/gcc_64/bin:$PATH`

 # Building a release package

 Run the following commands to build a Desktop package for the host environment: